 Two Basic Approaches

 There are a few basic approaches to publishing a coffee table book, and authors would benefit from learning the advantages and drawbacks involved.

-However, as always with traditional publishers, your long-run revenue will be limited after the author advance.
-You’ll lose some control over creative and marketing decisions.
-And perhaps the biggest drawback of all, traditional publishers are extremely selective about offering publishing deals, normally looking for established authors with an existing platform and wide audience.
+However, as always with traditional publishers, your long-run revenue will be limited after the author advance; then you’ll lose some control over creative and marketing decisions.
+Perhaps the biggest drawback of all, traditional publishers are extremely selective about offering publishing deals, normally looking for established authors with an existing platform and wide audience.
 Traditional publishing has its perks as well as its drawbacks, but won’t be an option for many authors.

 Coffee Table Book Self-Publishing

 These days, self-publishing refers to a wide range of options that keep the author in charge of their own project.
-Conventional self-publishing often means going through Amazon with no support in editing, design and marketing, generally publishing through eBooks or print on demand.
+Conventional self-publishing often means going through Amazon with no support in editing, design, or marketing, and generally publishing through eBooks or print on demand.
 Millions of books are published this way each year, most of which are lackluster in terms of quality.

-But authors can also work with a self-publishing company that can provide the benefits of expert support along with the accessibility and control of self-publishing.
-A top notch self-publishing service may be able to offer much of the expertise of a traditional publisher, while giving authors total over the direction of the project and a much better share of the profits.
+Alternatively, authors can work with a self-publishing company that can provide the benefits of expert support along with the accessibility and control of self-publishing.
+A top notch self-publishing service may be able to offer much of the expertise of a traditional publisher, while giving authors total control over the direction of the project and a much better share of the profits.

 Collaborative publishers work with the author to create a custom-tailored plan that meets their specific needs and goals.
 The best companies will build authors a team with many years of experience in design and editing for traditional publishers, so self-publishing authors can reach the same level of quality, and compete with books from major publishers.
 This is especially important with a visually-focused project like a coffee-table book, where aesthetic appeal is the single most important aspect of your book.
 Some novel authors might be able to get by with a DIY approach, but that won’t be the case for a coffee table book.